 Why You Should Take a Modular Approach to PCB Design for Internet of Things Applications

 While in college I did several projects with Arduino boards.
 I started with the basic Arduino Uno, but later bought several different Arduino shields for various projects.
 The standard design of Arduino has helped them become one of the top entry-level embedded system platforms.
 Arduinos are often used to prototype IoT devices, which are mostly modular.
 Since the IoT is inherently extensible, PCB design for IoT devices should be as well.
-Adopting a modular design for your IoT PCBs will help you design more efficiently, and reduce manufacturing costs for your PCBs.
+Adopting a modular PCB design for your IoT PCBs will help you design more efficiently, and reduce manufacturing costs for your PCB module.

 The Internet of Things!